 Years ago, all the adults and children in a farm family were needed to do the many farm jobs.
 Technology has changed that.
 Computers, milking machines and modern machinery do much of the work today.
-(You've learned about much of the technology that changed farming in your two earlier jobs off the farm.
+(You've learned about much of the technology that changed farming in your two earlier jobs wor farm wor elen the child jobs off the farm.
 Nathan Kuball works full time in the family's farming business.
 Shannon works part time at the local elementary school as well as on the farm.
 On some farms, the children are very involved in daily work.
 The Kuball children help with calf feeding.